bablokb/simple-radio/README.md

 Download and compilation takes about a quarter of an hour on a Pi-Zero, but this depends of course on the speed of your internet connection.

+To test CEC-support, you can run `tools/cec-test.py`.
+This script registers itself as a tuner on the CEC-bus and then runs a sort of shell, waiting for the user to enter commands, e.g. `scan`.
+Have a look at the source code to check possbile commands.
+You should also use the remote of your TV or receiver and see if the test-programm successfully picks up commands or keys.

-Once installed, you have to change the variable `cec` in section `[GLOBAL]` within the configuration file `/etc/simple-radio.conf`.
+To activate CEC for simple-radio, you have to change the variable `cec` within section `[GLOBAL]` in the configuration file `/etc/simple-radio.conf`.
 More is not necessary.
-After a restart volume-changes should be delegated to your receiver/TV.
+After a restart volume-changes and muting should be delegated to your receiver/TV.

 A note on hacking: